eerotal/depswarm/README.md

 ```

 Here the name of the stack is `custom-stack`.
 This also the name of the stack.
-*depstack* expects that all stack directories are located in a common root
+*depswarm* expects that all stack directories are located in a common root
 directory.
 This is required for dependencies to work.

 The example stack directory contains two *docker-compose* stack files in
 `stack.d`: `stack-1.yml` and `stack-2.yml`.
 Ordinarily you might just pass
 the separate stack files to `docker stack deploy` using the `-c` flag, but
-now *depstack* does all of the work instead. *depstack* also provides some
+now *depswarm* does all of the work instead. *depswarm* also provides some
 additinal features which make stack deployment easier.

 The directory also contains a file called `deploy.yml`.
 This is the configuration
-file read by *depstack* itself.
+file read by *depswarm* itself.
 In short, it declares the stack snippets of the
 current stack as well as dependencies on other stacks.
 The format of the file
 is as follows: